robertoveigajunior/How_to_create_shortcut_lock_mac/README.md

+#Lock Mac screen with keyboard shortcut

-#Lock Screen Service
+_Lock Screen Service_

+**
-#1 - Launch Automator from your Applications folder.
+1 - Launch Automator from your Applications folder.
-#2 - Select “Service” as the document type.
+2 - Select “Service” as the document type.
-#3 - Select “Utilities” from the list on the left, then double-click “Run Shell Script” in the next column.
+3 - Select “Utilities” from the list on the left, then double-click “Run Shell Script” in the next column.**

 ![alt tag](http://www.macyourself.com/wp-content/uploads/2013/01/012713-lockscreen-screen1.jpg)

-Lock Mac screen with keyboard shortcut
 On the top-right side of the screen, adjust the drop-down menus so the statement reads: “Service receives [no input] in [any application]”
 Copy the following command into the large text box that appears:
 /System/Library/CoreServices/"Menu Extras"/User.menu/Contents/Resources/CGSession -suspend